thunlp/OHRE/README.md

 ## Question

-If you have any questions, feel free to contact `drogozhang@gmail.com`.
+If you have any questions, please feel free to contact `drogozhang@gmail.com`.